2020-21 Reopening and Learning Plans

 - Do you plan to restart before/after-care?

-- Will there be camp available for the early release day September 4?
+- Will there be camp available for early release days?

 - Will the school consider a reduction in tuition/school expenses should we go partially or fully virtual again at some point this year?